 The previous technical reports used decontamination efficiencies based on challenge test data.
-Monitoring day-to-day decontamination efficiencies are only indicative as a large number of tests need to be performed to find occasional input with elevated levels.
-Even on these rare occasions the input is still approximately 90% lower than the levels used in the challenge test.
+Monitoring day-to-day decontamination efficiencies are only indicative as a large number of tests are needed to find the occasional input with elevated levels.

+Even on those rare occasions the input is still approximately 90% lower than the levels used in the challenge test.